cloudandbigdatalab/lab-container-api/README.md

 ## Phase 1: Discovery
 - look at what's currenlty available / see if people have already done it
 - if they have, is it open source? and is there a meaningful, different way to do it? is there room for improvement?

+**Results**
+I found several services that *kind of* relate to this but aren't exaclty what we're thinking of.
+Many of them require you to use a CLI.
+I didn't find any accessbile via a RESTful API.
+They all seem to manage containers like many services manage VMs.
+But nothing that just returns a login for you.
+List of services I looked at:
+- Tutum
+- Orchard
+- dotCloud
+- StackDock
+- Quay.io
+- Container Engine
+- sloppy.io
+- chef